K4liber/pycon_pl_24_workshop/README.md

 - Exercise 1.
 Undestanding the GIL importance.
 - Exercise 2.
 Testing Per-Interpreter GIL performance for a server-side programming.
 - Exercise 3.
 Testing Per-Interpreter GIL performance for desktop (PyQT) applications.
 - Exercise 4.
-Visualization of performance benchmarks results.
+Creating a summary of performance benchmarks results (e.g. in form of a chart).

 ## Uwagi